The All Women Show "I Care"

 NEW YORK, NY. - On March 29, 2018 at 6.30 pm, RE: ARTISTE International Art Organization and The Espejo Organization for the Arts (EOarts) will present “I Care: The All Women Art Show and Discussion”, the art event hosted at The Wall Gallery, which will offer a platform for self-identified female artists and women of all occupations to connect and speak up.

-This will be the first off-line public presentation of the ”I CARE FOR” (#ICareFor) Campaign; a project created by RE:ARTISTE’s founder and curator Natalie Burlutskaya.
+This was the first off-line public presentation of the ”I CARE FOR” (#ICareFor) Campaign; a project created by RE:ARTISTE’s founder and curator Natalie Burlutskaya.
 Burlutskaya has been campaigning for woman’s rights long before the "Me Too" and "Time's Up" movements.
 Burlutskaya created The Art & Social Project "The Female Power" back in 2015 as a platform for exploring, sharing, and creating alternatives for women issues that connected female artists from all over the globe.
 The #ICareFor campaign first started as an International Women’s Day event and expanded, eventually creating a network of women artists with passions about the future, art, children, nature, culture, education, and more.

-The show will present the works of international female artists who participated in the online campaign including Hadieh Afshani (Iran - Australia - USA), Kate Goltseva (Ukraine - USA), Leah Miriam Cooper (USA), Shirley Siegal (Israel), Carol Scavotto (USA), Rochana Dubey (India - USA), Courtney Treglia (USA), Henriette Roka Aardal (Norway), and Irina Kasperskaya (Russia).
+The show presented the works of international female artists who participated in the online campaign including Hadieh Afshani (Iran - Australia - USA), Kate Goltseva (Ukraine - USA), Leah Miriam Cooper (USA), Shirley Siegal (Israel), Carol Scavotto (USA), Rochana Dubey (India - USA), Courtney Treglia (USA), Henriette Roka Aardal (Norway), and Irina Kasperskaya (Russia).
 As well as the art exhibit, the roundtable discussion will be hosted during the event, in which the audience will be invited to discuss their experiences with and views on women's sexuality, prejudices, rejection, and safety.

 Panelists: Brooke M. Haney, artistic producer at "Daughters of Troy", director at "Unconventionally Intimate", actress, professor; Igor Kovalov, artist, graphic designer, artistic direction advisor for RE:ARTISTE.